FanisGl/Client-in-FX-market/README.md

 Moreover, 2.17% or 366 people managed to make do with their travels with budget of under 249 pounds.
 Now, that's impressive.
 I now knew that the market share that I had denoted early on the research of Outbound Travel Industry being valued somewhere between £71.5bn - £75bn in 2024 with a stated CAGR of 8.6% over 2024 - 2034, is a metric with inconsistent data evidence.

-> Enter <Micheal Scott screaming "NO" when he found out Toby from HR had in fact returned> gif here.
+> Enter <Micheal Scott screaming "NO" when he found out Toby from HR had returned> gif here.

 ## The Real Problem
 If I found that dataset, and I made that mistake, it is almost certain that other analysts have done it as well.
 And indeed, analysts from big market research companies have used that same dataset, and made a whole prediction for 10 years in the future. **Ah, the wonders of analytics!**